algoaccess/edison_mod_kernel_image_gen/README.md

 ##Generate Yocto image with meta-openembedded recipes

-The example shell script will do everything as the above as well as as install Samba with the help of external recipes from [meta-openembedded](https://github.com/openembedded/meta-openembedded).
+The example shell script will do everything as the above as well as as install Samba and Ruby with the help of external recipes from [meta-openembedded](https://github.com/openembedded/meta-openembedded).

 ```bash
 ./mod-kern-yocto-with-meta-oe.sh